Control panel with switch on maximum income.

 Colorado’s maintenance statute has an alimony formula applicable at divorce, but as the Colorado Court of Appeals constantly reminds the family law bar – and bench – the statutory maintenance guidelines contained in C.R.S.
 14-10-114 are not presumptive, only advisory (i.e. almost like a suggestion, and just one data point for the court to consider).
 And that distinction means something.
 While a judge can, should, and usually does apply the presumptive amount of child support from Colorado’s child support guidelines, the same is not true for Colorado’s alimony formula.

-With maintenance, a judge who blindly applies the maintenance guidelines without considering all of the statutory factors risks reversal (see this blog post for a discussion of a recent case where the Court of Appeals reversed a trial judge for awarding maintenance based upon the alimony guidelines without considering the other evidence).
+In maintenance cases, a judge who blindly applies the maintenance guidelines without considering all statutory factors risks reversal (see this blog post for a discussion of a recent case in which the Court of Appeals reversed a trial judge for awarding maintenance based on the alimony guidelines without considering other evidence).
 The guidelines are one factor to consider, but only part of the inquiry, not the end of it.

 Maintenance Guidelines Not Applicable For Higher Incomes